southbeachinc/legacy/README.md

-# legacy
+# whitepapers
-Legacy whitepapers, presentations and articles published during the early development of Southbeach
+Whitepapers, presentations and articles relating to Southbeach Notation and Southbeach Modeller Many of these documents were developed during the early phase of the development of Southbeach Newer papers can also be found here
-May include more recent papers, if available